 Where are the Best Mattress Sales?

 With items like electronics, the most popular destinations for sale-shoppers are big-box stores like Walmart and Best Buy, as well as online retailers like Amazon and Newegg.
 However, the best mattress sales and deals typically come directly from the bedding brands themselves.
 Don’t over-focus on just one or two retailers if you need a new mattress and want a bargain.
-All the big mattress sellers leverage the excitement of sales that occur around significant events, such as Presidents Day or Black Friday, to boost their business volumes by attracting people who need a sleep upgrade.
+All the big mattress sellers leverage the excitement of sales that occur around significant events, such as Prime Day or Black Friday, to boost their business volumes by attracting people who need a sleep upgrade.

 How Much Should You Spend on a Mattress?